This course takes one academic year and is suitable for teachers of all year groups.

 For teachers undertaking their first year of teaching, we recommend your participation in the Ab Initio course and PGCE introductory day.
 This will provide you with some basic knowledge and skills to start teaching.

-For those able to come to England there are two three-day-long courses held in Buckingham (so six days overall) to attend and these are supplemented by a weekly online programme.
+For those able to come to England there are two residential courses held in Buckingham (five or six days overall, depending on your entry point) to attend and these are supplemented by a weekly online programme.
 Trainees are assigned a University of Buckingham tutor who visits their school twice, wherever it is in the world, to assess their progress and guide their development.
 You will be assessed by both your mentor and your tutor and there are three written assignments to complete.